 - The Voluntary Scheme aims to cap increases in the amount the NHS spends on branded medicines, which companies that have opted into the Scheme ("Members") supply, to 2% growth per annum.
 To stay within this cap, Members must pay the Department of Health a fixed percentage of their net sales of branded medicines supplied to the NHS ("Scheme Payments"), with certain exceptions.
 Scheme Payments are designed to offset anticipated growth above the agreed 2% limit.
-The fixed percentage applies schemewide and is 9.6% for 2019.
-For future years, the percentage will depend on the difference between the agreed growth rate and projected growth in sales (it is expected to be 14.2% in 2020). - Members who are small companies (i.e., essentially, those whose sales of branded products to the NHS total less than £5 million in the previous year) are exempt from making Scheme Payments.
-For medium-sized companies (i.e., essentially, those whose sales of branded products to the NHS total between £5 million and £25 million in the previous year), the first £5 million of sales may be exempt from Scheme Payments. - Importantly, not all branded medicines supplied by Members are subject to Scheme
+Scheme Payment percentages are fixed for one calendar year and apply scheme-wide.
+The percentage payable depends on the difference between the agreed growth rate and projected growth in sales.
+Scheme Payments are set at 5.9% of net sales for 2020 (the figure was 9.6% in 2019 and the original prediction for 2020 was 14.2%). - Members who are small companies (i.e., essentially, those whose sales of branded products to the NHS total less than £5 million in the previous year) are exempt from making Scheme Payments.
+For medium-sized companies (i.e., essentially, those whose sales of branded products to the NHS total between £5 million and £25 million in the previous year), the first £5 million of sales may be exempt from Scheme Payments.

-Payments.
+- Importantly, not all branded medicines supplied by Members are subject to Scheme Payments.
 Medicines containing new active substances sold to the NHS within 36 months of their marketing authorisation are outside the net of Scheme Payments.
-However, sales of those products will still contribute to calculating expenditure grown across the scheme.

-• The Voluntary Scheme also contains pricing controls.
+However, sales of those products will still contribute to calculating expenditure grown across the scheme. - The Voluntary Scheme also contains pricing controls.
 A Member may not increase the list price of a product without the prior approval of the Department of Health, which (amongst other things) requires a justification for the increase and an assessment of the Member's profits.
 In order to avoid stifling innovation, Members have the freedom to set the list price of medicines containing new active substances launched in the UK within 36 months of the grant of a marketing authorisation.
 However, this still requires a Member to confirm that its intended selling arrangements to the NHS will take cost-effectiveness into account.
 In other words, very high prices would go hand in hand with significant NHS discounts.

-As part of the Voluntary Scheme agreement, NHS England has made a number of commitments aimed at improving access to medicines.
-These include the aim that from 2020, all new innovative medicines will receive NICE appraisals unless there are clear reasons not to assess them.
-There is commitment to review NICE's methods for conducting assessments - albeit NICE's cost-effectiveness thresholds will not change for at least five years.
-There is also a commitment to increase commercial flexibility, giving NHS England scope to engage with industry and agree bespoke pricing and access deals with companies.
+As part of the Voluntary Scheme agreement, the NHS made a number of commitments aimed at improving access to medicines.
+These include that from 2020, all new innovative medicines should receive NICE appraisals unless there are clear reasons not to assess them.
+There was also a commitment to increase commercial flexibility, giving the NHS scope to engage with industry and agree bespoke pricing and access deals with companies.